With Employees

 Through human rights due diligence mechanisms, our Group strives to identify and either prevent or mitigate negative impacts on human rights.
 These mechanisms include the regular monitoring of the implementation status of our Code of Conduct and Supplier Sustainability Guidelines.

-In FY2024, based on the stakeholder engagement described below, we conducted e-learning on human rights and included a more in-depth harassment and discrimination topic in the domestic action guideline self-assessment.
+In FY2025, we conducted e-learning on human rights and included a more in-depth harassment and discrimination topic in the domestic action guideline self-assessment.

 Education